Damanish/ICS_CS_Infinite-Loopers/README.md

 # ATM Machine

 This simple C program is a console-based ATM machine application.
 It allows users to perform basic banking operations such as checking balance, depositing money, withdrawing money, changing PIN, and viewing the last three transactions.
+## Dependencies

+To run this program, ensure that you have the following dependencies installed on your system:

+1. **C Compiler:**
+   - You need a C compiler installed on your system.
+If you don't have one, you can use GCC (GNU Compiler Collection).
+For Windows users, MinGW-w64 or a similar tool can provide the GCC compiler.

+2. **Operating System:**
+   - This code is platform-independent and should work on various operating systems like Windows, Linux, and macOS.

+3. **Standard Input/Output:**
+   - The program uses standard input and output functions (`printf`, `scanf`).
+Ensure that you have access to a console or terminal for input and output.

+4. **File System Access:**
+   - The program reads and writes files to simulate an account system.
+Make sure you have permission to read and write files in the directory where the program is executed.

 ## Getting Started